mlcommons/tiny/README.md

 TinyMLPerf is primarily intended to benchmark hardware rather than new network archietctures, or embedded neural net runtimes.
 The reference benchmarks are provided using TensorFlow Lite for Microcontrollers (TFLM).
-Submitters can directly use the TFLM, although submitters are encouraged to use the software stack that works best on thier hardware.
+Submitters can directly use the TFLM, although submitters are encouraged to use the software stack that works best on their hardware.